techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.1/Documentation/08_weekly_time_logs.md

 - [ ] Successfuly deployed a db server and database
 - [ ] Connect web server and management server using private endpoint

+---- na de q&a ga ortho rond 2 tot 3

 ### Obstakels & Oplossingen

 1. The Storage Container was failing when I was trying to deploy the main.bicep.
 I uncomment it for now, because the management server does need a storage account but not the container.

 2. Using the module, output, param the correct way.
 Read the error and troubleshoot.
+Make one change, then test.

 3. Asking better questions